Thirteen years, gnawing blind,

 Dormant makeup bags for her lips and blush.

-Hallway lightswitch flickers and flares,
+A hallway light-switch flickers and flares,

-Flowers forgetting how to open, bloom.
+Flowers forgetting how to open in mottled gloom,

-Pride in green, but not with envy,
+Pride in jaded green, but not with envy,

-Muted pinks and plants, dotted Denby,
+Muted pinks, plants, pots, dotted Denby,

-Pristine in glass and mahogany.
+Pristine in delicate glass and aging mahogany.

 She’ll be back in a minute,